 The following compass is lightweight and would be the minimum you would want to carry.
-They probably would suffice as an emergency gear item while backpacking entirely on trails.
+This would suffice as an emergency gear item while backpacking entirely on trails.

 It's a good idea to carry a small lightweight hand-held light in addition to a headlamp.
 In the hand held light use a regular bulb which requires less battery juice than the bright-beam bulbs.
 Use this light for simple around the camp chores, to conserve batteries.
 In the headlamp, use a halogen (or other bright-beam bulb) and use this light when you are path finding or otherwise require a bright beam.